-- ✓ Players are expected to make all of the line calls on their side of the court. - ✓ If a team cannot decide on a line call, the benefit always goes to the opponent. - ✓ Be prepared to have your group ready to play when your group is up next. - ✓ If only two paddles are ahead of you, feel free to add your paddles. - ✓ Play fairly and encourage others to do so. - ✓ Competition is one of the joys of sport but should never be an obstacle to having fun.
+- ✓ Players are expected to make all of the line calls on their side of the court. - ✓ If a team cannot decide on a line call, the benefit always goes to the opponent. - ✓ Be prepared to have your group ready to play when your group is up next. - ✓ If only two paddles are ahead of you, feel free to add your paddles. - ✓ Play fairly and encourage others to do so. - ✓ Competition is one of the joys of sport but should never be an obstacle to having fun. - ✓ Open play will remain the basic directive as per the posted signage. - ✓ It is also noted that certain groups play at regular times during the week and are encouraged to continue with this routine. - ✓ However, these groups should be welcoming to others who would like to join. - ✓ The mindset to be adopted should be one of courtesy and inclusion. - ✓ As participation grows there may be minor conflicts which should be resolved with communication and courtesy.
+We are all here to have fun. - ✓ The Recreation Subcommittee reserves the right to adjust policies in the best interest of the Pickleball Community.

-The IRCCA Board of Directors has the right to deny access to the courts when conducted is deemed detrimental to the enjoyment of others using the pickleball courts.
+The IRCCA Board of Directors has the right to deny access to the courts when conduct is deemed detrimental to the enjoyment of others using the pickleball courts.